Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware

-Later on, when we define a CSS code with $D_1D_2\dots D_w$-stabilisers, we will refer to it as a $D_1D_2\dots D_w$-code, for the sake of simplicity.
-As an example, a CSS code defined by the direction sequence $\vec{n},\vec{e},\vec{e},\vec{n}$ is an example of an $NEEN$-code, or equivalently an $NE^2N$-code, as in \Cref{sec:motivating_example}.
-Similarly, the $\vec{n},\vec{e},\vec{e},\vec{e},\vec{n}$ direction sequence gives $NE^3N$-stabilisers, see \Cref{fig:neeen_syndrome_extraction}.

-If we wish to measure these stabilisers for a second time, we could continue by executing a circuit according to the reversed direction sequence $\vec{d_w},\vec{d_{w-1}},\dots, \vec{d_1})$.
+If we wish to measure these stabilisers for a second time, we could continue by executing a circuit according to the reversed direction sequence $(-\vec{d_\ell}),(-\vec{d_{\ell-1}}),\dots, (-\vec{d_1})$.
 For instance, in the case of $NE^2N$-codes, the reversed layers would correspond to $\vec{s}, \vec{w}, \vec{w}, \vec{s}$.
-If we wish to measure them more times, we could apply these two circuits repeatedly one after the other.
+If we wish to measure them more times, we could apply these two circuits repeatedly, one after the other.
 In this way the stabilisers on the hardware move back and forth.
-Note that in principle we could use the same direction sequence all the time, but then the stabilisers would move in the same direction on the hardware, and as a result eventually would leave any finite area of $\Z^2$.
+Note that in principle we could use the same direction sequence all the time, but then the stabilisers would move in the same direction on the hardware, and as a result would eventually leave any finite area of $\Z^2$.
 Also, as was pointed out in e.g. \cite{Mac-morphing-2}, it is usually beneficial to reverse the scheduling of every other round.